-Fast Girl is a book pick from a book club I am in.
+Fast Girl: A life spent running from madness is a book pick from a book club I am in.

-I wasn’t familiar with Suzy Favor Hamilton before reading this book, but her story did sound familiar from an episode I caught on Oprah… and woah – this is one of the wildest stories I’ve ever read.
+I wasn’t familiar with Suzy Favor Hamilton before reading this book, but her story did sound familiar from an episode I caught on Oprah… and woah – this is one of the wildest stories I’ve ever read… and it’s a true story!

-Fast Girl by Suzy Favor Hamilton Book Summary and Review
+Fast Girl by Suzy Favor Hamilton Book Review

 Fast Girl Book Summary

-During the 1990s, three-time Olympian Suzy Favor Hamilton was the darling of American track and field.
+During the 1990s, three-time United States Olympian Suzy Favor Hamilton was the darling of American track and field.

-An outstanding runner, a major sports apparel spokesperson, and a happily married wife, she was the model for an active, healthy, and wholesome life.
+An outstanding runner in high school and afterward, a major sports apparel spokesperson, and a happily married wife, she was the model for an active, healthy, and wholesome life.

 But her perfect facade masked a dark truth: manic depression and bipolar disorder that drove her obsession to perform and win.

-For years after leaving the track, Suzy wrestled with her condition, as well as the loss of a close friend, conflicted feelings about motherhood and her marriage, and lingering shame about her athletic career.
+For years after leaving the track, Suzy wrestled with her condition, as well as the loss of her best friend, conflicted feelings about motherhood and her marriage, and lingering shame about her athletic career.

 After a misdiagnosis and a recommendation for medication that only exacerbated her mania and made her hypersexual, Suzy embarked on a new path and assumed a new identity.